 Certified Copy was set in Italy, and was unique in that it was the first film by Iranian director Abbas Kiarostami set outside his native country.
 As the story unfolded, I was glad that I had experience with the filmmaking style of many Iranian filmmakers—a deliberate, straightforward, almost real-time style where the camera lingers on situations in a way that forces you to look clearly at what’s going on.
 I also found myself thinking about another filmmaker who favors long takes and minimal camera movement—Yasujiro Ozu, whose Tokyo Story appears at the Detroit Film Theatre on April 23.

 At times, Certified Copy really tested the patience, and if I wasn’t experienced with such filmmaking, I would have been bored and unhappy with the style of the movie.
-But I stayed with it, and the ending was powerful and throught-provoking, and didn’t wrap things up cleanly, instead letting the audience continue thinking about the lives of the characters after the end of the credits.
+But I stayed with it, and the ending was powerful and thought-provoking, and didn’t wrap things up cleanly, instead letting the audience continue thinking about the lives of the characters after the end of the credits.

 Certified Copy was a beautiful travelogue of Italy, in particular the lush landscape of the Tuscany area.
 Other scenes were set in ancient and well-preserved courtyards and building interiors.

-Juliette Binoche impressed me with the skillfull way that she moved among three languages (English, Italian, and French), and lead actor William Shimell was very realistic in the ways he reacted to interesting and surprising situations to which he was led by Binoche.
+Juliette Binoche impressed me with the skillful way that she moved among three languages (English, Italian, and French), and lead actor William Shimell was very realistic in the ways he reacted to interesting and surprising situations to which he was led by Binoche.
 And a speech by Juliette Binoche towards the end of the movie about the ordinary challenges and satisfactions of relationships reminded me of similar comments she made about 20 years ago in the Three Colors trilogy, which I first saw at the Detroit Film Theatre.

 The two movies of my Monday double bill had several things in common.
 Both explored identity, role-playing, and masquerades.
 There were also comparisons of similar behaviors in different settings.
 In Certified Copy, the lead characters talked about the difference between a young child saying “So what” to life, and a full-grown adult saying the same thing.
-In Monsier Verdoux, Charlie Chaplin explored the differences between death by a serial killer and death during wartime.
+In Monsieur Verdoux, Charlie Chaplin explored the differences between death by a serial killer and death during wartime.
 And, in a curious coincidence, both movies had scenes where corked wine helped change the course of a conversation between a man and a woman.

-Monsier Verdoux also starred two familiar comic faces of the era.
+Monsieur Verdoux also starred two familiar comic faces of the era.
 Martha Raye had appeared in movies with Bob Hope, and William Frawley that year also appeared in the Christmas classic Miracle on 34th Street, years before Frawley’s most famous role as Fred Mertz on I Love Lucy.
 After the movie, I heard someone reminiscing about Martha Raye’s appearance in denture commercials on television.
 How differently it all looks now compared to how it looked then.

 And the movie also introduced Marilyn Nash (a Detroit native), playing The Girl, in one of only two movies that she every appeared in.
 She had mixed talents as an actress, but she had a friendly smile that immediately grabbed your attention every time she flashed it.

-Monsier Verdoux maintained Chaplin’s usual high standard of filmmaking, and I was impressed by the precision and grace with which he built up different gags.
+Monsieur Verdoux maintained Chaplin’s usual high standard of filmmaking, and I was impressed by the precision and grace with which he built up different gags.
 There’s also something unique about the sound engineering and film processing in his movies, something I’ve also noticed in Modern Times (1936) and The Great Dictator (1940).
 They have a distant, formal texture that seems to give more importance to the story.

 Chaplin played a sophisticated, clever serial murderer, in a story to which Orson Welles contributed.
 I’m sure Chaplin got a perverse thrill out of pushing the limits of the production code that existed in 1947, when audiences had much less experience with dark comedy than they do in 2011.
 And like in his first “talkie,” The Great Dictator, Chaplin used the final scenes to make political points about world peace.